-If you’re trying to decide whether to launch a blog or start a YouTube channel — welcome to the classic “Which one pays better so I can quit my job faster?” dilemma.
+If you’re trying to decide whether to launch a blog or start a YouTube channel — welcome to the classic “Which platform pays better so I can quit my job faster?” dilemma.

 Both work.
 Both can make real, delicious money.